-In addition to enumeration, biological data were collected from a portion of salmonid outmigrants sampled at Chandler on a daily basis and all PIT tagged fish were interrogated.
-Sampling methods were described in Busack et al. (1997) and were consistent with monitoringmethods.org methods 549, 583, 977, 1562, 1563, 1595, and 1614.
+In addition to enumeration, biological data were collected from a portion of salmonid outmigrants sampled at the CJMF on a daily basis and all PIT tagged fish were interrogated.
+Sampling methods were described in Busack et al. (1997) and were consistent with monitoringmethods.org methods 1562, 1563, 1595, and 1614.